bonitasoft/bonita-doc/md/declare-business-variables.md

 :::

 ::: info
 Our business variable has never been initialized so it will remain empty.
-They are several different options available to initialize a business variable:
+They are several options available to initialize a business variable:
 - business variable default value
 - [operation](operations.md) on a task
 - [connector output](initialize-a-variable-from-a-database-without-scripting-or-java-code.md)